 How to report on Schedule 1 sites using nest records

-If it is a condition of your Schedule 1 permit that you submit an annual return to the BTO, you can now use nest records to report on all your sites: sites with breeding attempts, sites with non-breeding adults, sites that are unoccupied, and sites that haven't been visited.
+It is a condition of your Schedule 1 permit that you submit an annual return to the BTO, which you can do via the Nest Record Scheme for all your sites: sites with breeding attempts, sites with non-breeding adults, sites that are unoccupied and sites that haven't been visited.
 If you complete nest records for all the sites you monitor, you will not need to submit a separate Schedule 1 Licence Report.
 You only need to submit a nil return on your annual renewal form if you have not visited any sites.

-Below is a step-by-step guide to completing a single nest record for a Schedule 1 site.
+Below is a guide to completing a single nest record for a Schedule 1 site.
 If you have any questions about using nest records to report on your Schedule 1 sites, please nrs [at] bto.org (subject: Query%20about%20completing%20nest%20records%20for%20Sch1%20purposes) (contact us).

-1. Getting set up for nest recording
+Getting set up for nest recording

 Before you complete any nest records, please ensure you've done the following: